topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ### 7.2.2 Circuit
 - IR Receiver sensor
-    - SIG pin of the IR sensor is connected to pin 40 on the TOPST VCP-G board.
+    - SIG pin of the IR sensor is connected to pin 40 on the VCP-G board.
-    - GND pin of the IR sensor is connected to GND on the TOPST VCP-G board.
+    - GND pin of the IR sensor is connected to GND on the VCP-G board.
-    - VCC pin of the IR sensor is connected to 5V on the TOPST VCP-G board.
+    - VCC pin of the IR sensor is connected to 5V on the VCP-G board.
 - LED
-    - (+) pin is connected to pin 7 on the TOPST VCP-G board.
+    - (+) pin is connected to pin 7 on the VCP-G board.
     - (–) pin is connected to the GND rail on the breadboard.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/F_irsensor2.png" width="600"></p>